NoahBurkholder/wiki-noah/docs/design.md

 5. It's just a useless conversation.
 These games aren't going anywhere, and they'll still sell.
 Alcohol or football are both much more immediately physiological scapegoats if you *really* need one, parents and/or Donald Trump (you don't - please stop).

 </details>

+Okay, the next sections should be less sassy.

 ### Representation, Identity, and Puppeteering